French Boys Clothes: Chronology--Early 20th Century

 World War I caused mass slaughter on a basi8s never before exoerienced in Europe.
 The number of father killed in every country is difficult to fathom.
 The number of orphans sky rocketed.
 A friend tells me that early Life Magazine articles had some interesting images of European children showing period clothes.
 I think in 1917-1918 they ran a series of articles on French children who had lost their fathers in the War.
 The magazine I think was asking for donations to help these families.
 The series contained lots of pictures of these, sadly mostly young, fatherless children.
 If anyone has access to a good University library, these Life Magazine images should be available.
 There apparently was a variety of boys clothes pictured.

-Figure 2.--I'm not sure what the boys in the center is wearing.
-He clearly has on an etin collar.
-It is ot clear, however, if he has a smock on or rompers.
+Figure 2.--we are not sure what the boys in the center is wearing, we are guessing a smock.
+He clearly has on an Eton collar.
+It is not clear, however, if he has ais wearing a smock.
+Onereader suggested a romper suit.

 Advertisements